odlp/rspec_overview/README.md

 end
 ```

-Then `bundle`.
-The overview formatter can be used standalone, or mix & match
+You can use the overview formatter standalone, or mix & match with other
-with other formatters:
+formatters:

 ```sh
 # With the progress formatter: